scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

    Even though the two-body problem has many analytical solutions, orbit propagation (the initial value problem) and targeting (the boundary value problem) remain computationally intensive because of long propagation times, tight tolerances, and vast solution spaces.
-   On the other hand, Astrodynamics researchers often do not share the source code they used to run analyses and simulations, which makes it challenging to try out new solutions.
+   On the other hand, astrodynamics researchers often do not share the source code they used to run analyses and simulations, which makes it challenging to try out new solutions.

-   This paper presents poliastro, an open-source Python library for interactive Astrodynamics that features an easy-to-use API and tools for quick visualization. poliastro implements core Astrodynamics algorithms (such as the resolution of the Kepler and Lambert problems) and leverages numba, a Just-in-Time compiler for scientific Python, to optimize the running time.
+   This paper presents poliastro, an open-source Python library for interactive astrodynamics that features an easy-to-use API and tools for quick visualization. poliastro implements core astrodynamics algorithms (such as the resolution of the Kepler and Lambert problems) and leverages numba, a Just-in-Time compiler for scientific Python, to optimize the running time.
    Thanks to Astropy, poliastro can perform seamless coordinate frame conversions and use proper physical units and timescales.
-   At the moment, poliastro is the longest-lived Python library for Astrodynamics, has contributors from all around the world, and several New Space companies and people in academia use it.
+   At the moment, poliastro is the longest-lived Python library for astrodynamics, has contributors from all around the world, and several New Space companies and people in academia use it.